 TCD Transition Year Chemistry Event 2015

-(No places available - completely full)
+(No places available - Waiting list also full)

 Every year the School of Chemistry at Trinity College Dublin runs a Transition Year Programme.
 The course offers a unique opportunity for interaction with students from different schools and for hands-on exposure to advanced methodology in world-class laboratories.The programme runs over the course of one week.
 Students attend lectures, demonstrations and get to participate in some lab work.
 Different aspects of Physical, Organic and Inorganic Chemistry are covered.